 and phase $\psi_{t}(\lambda)$ which is defined by \eqref{phase}.
 The amplitude $a_{0}(s,\lambda)$ is compactly supported for $|\lambda|\le2|\rho|$, and the phase $\psi_{t}$ has, in the support of $\chi_{0}^{\rho}$, a single nondegenerate critical point $\lambda_{0}$ which is given by

 where $A=A(kx)$, and which satisfies

 as $|A|\le|x|$ and $\frac{|x|}{t} \le C_{\Sigma} < \frac{1}{2}$.
-We conclude by resuming straightforwardly the computations carried out in the proof of \cite[Theorem 3.1]{Zha2020}.
-For the sake of completeness and for the reader's convenience, we include a detailed study of the oscillatory integral $I^{-}$ in \cref{Appendix A} (see \cref{Appendix A-lemma}). \end{proof} Let us turn to the oscillatory integral
+We conclude by resuming straightforwardly the computations carried out in the proof of \cite[Theorem 3.1]{Zha2021}.
+For the sake of completeness and for the reader's convenience, we include a detailed study of the oscillatory integral $I^{-}$ in \cref{Appendix A} (see \cref{Appendix A-lemma}). \end{proof}